 Modern times are considered an age of rationality.
 As far as the Western, so-called «First World» is concerned, there’s only little margin left (if any) for non-scientific approaches like faith, belief, or «the supernatural».
 Hence, each and every phenomenon not (yet) included in the scientific canon is observed to be both sceptical and at a distance.
 Whenever we see something we can’t explain, we assume that there must be some trick to it.

 Watching Miroslaw Magola a.k.a.
 Magnetic Man lifting objects and attaching them to his body by the mere means of psychic power has provoked the critics from day one.
 Very well!
 Mr Magola is up to the challenge of being tested, examined and observed thoroughly; even more so, he’s eager to have his powers verified by scientific test methods such as repeatability, documentability, and the elimination of manipulation.
-He has even proved his readiness on various occasions, including examinations by Prof. Dr. Gerhard Ruhenstroth-Bauer, biochemists at the German Max Planck Institute, Dr. Friedbert Karger, plasma physicist at the German Max Planck Institute, Dr. David Lewis, neurophysiologist at UK’s renowned neuro-research center MindLab and Dr. Konstantin Korotkov, professor of Physics at St. Petersburg State Technical University in Russia.
+He has even proved his readiness on various occasions, including examinations by Dr. Alexander Imich at Anomalous Phenomena Research Center New York in USA, Prof. Dr. Gerhard Ruhenstroth-Bauer, biochemists at the German Max Planck Institute, Dr. Friedbert Karger, plasma physicist at the German Max Planck Institute, Dr. David Lewis, neurophysiologist at UK’s renowned neuro-research center MindLab and Dr. Konstantin Korotkov, professor of Physics at St. Petersburg State Technical University in Russia.

 «Anything I have done in public, whether on stage, on television or YouTube, I am quite prepared to repeat live in public and to prove to any sceptics ( skeptics ) that I am not a fake» says Miroslaw Magola.